MrJaeqx/ESA-VIS/Assignment 2/readme.md

 We can notice some artifacts though.
 The inside shows some blocks where the angle is near the transition points.
 With smaller blur values, this is more of a line, and with bigger blur values, this becames more of a small line on the inside of the circle.
 We think this is due to the difference between dx and dy isn't clear-cut near these angles.

-After writing additional functionality, a smooth color transition (map angles to HSV), we concluded that any place where dy = dx = 0 is a background anyway, so we check that instead of checking it later.
+After writing additional functionality, a smooth color transition (map angles to HSV), we concluded that any place where dy = dx = 0 is a background anyway, so we check that immediately after calculating dy/dx, instead of checking it later.
+This allows for some compacter color map application code, and a clean and simple HSV section.

 This is the final result for the smooth table: